 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percent of participants' LOC determinations that were completed using the approved medical eligibility criteria; numerator- number of LOC determinations that were completed using the approved eligibility criteria; denominator- total number of LOC determinations that were completed.
+the approved medical eligibility criteria; N=#numerator-number of participantLOC determinations that were completed using the approved eligibility criteria; D= denominator- total number of LOC determinations that were completed.

-Data Source (Select one): Other If 'Other' is selected, specify:
+Data Source (Select one): Other

 LTC/ Nursing unit LOC reviews